 You have many famous faces in your cast…

 Only one actor was locked in place when we started: Zhao Benshan in the lead.
 The character ‘Zhao’ has the archetypal mentality of a Chinese peasant — that “keep on keeping on” spirit — and Zhao Benshan’s real-life background exemplifies that exact spirit.
 You could say he fits the role like a glove.
-Also, he’s known for stage comedy, which makes a good fit with the tone of our film.
+Also, he’s known for a stage comedy, which makes a good fit for the tone of our film.

 There were three main reasons I went for guest stars in many of the other roles.
 First, it’s fun for the audience to discover well-known faces in cameo roles.
 Second, the cameo roles aren’t on-screen for very long, and so I needed actors who could nail those characters fast.
 And third, I wanted the audience to remember these characters, and using big names was a way of helping them to do that.